helbig-lab/neonate-seizure-prediction/README.md

 - In order to allow for additional customizability, scripts `neonate_seizure_predict_matrix.R` and `model_FPR_bootstrap.R` require user input to run.
 These lines can be replaced with default values if desired and _should_ be replaced with default values if either script is sourced in relation to `seizure_predict_models.R`.
 - There are several redacted sections of the `neonate_seizure_predict_matrix.R` script which previously contained PHI.
 In order to remove this identifiable information, scripts will not entirely replicate our original analyses.
-- When running `seizure_predict_models.R`, `model_FPR_bootstrap.R` and other scripts, be sure to set file paths for any models you wish to save (currently, these paths default to the fake path names such as "your_path_here").
+- When running `seizure_predict_models.R`, `model_FPR_bootstrap.R` and other scripts, be sure to set file paths for any models you wish to save (currently, these paths default to the fake path names such as "your_path_here") and file names for any specific model results that will need to be uploaded.
 - Generating H2o models tends to use a lot of processing power and take a while to run.
 It is recommended that these models be run on a virtual machine or similar alternative to your local computer.
 Note that this may require changing the code in source file `neonate_seizure_predict_matrix.R`.

 ## How to generate data: